 In today’s cluttered world of startups and decades-old companies, it’s easy to disregard the origin behind some of your favorite companies’ names.
 For Amazon, Jeff Bezos thought the name of the world’s largest river would be fitting for the world’s largest bookstore.
-At Apple, Steve Jobs was on a self-proclaimed “fruitarian diet” when he chose the company’s name and was drawn to the word’s jovial and fun connotation — not to mention the fact that it would place earlier in a phone book than “Atari.”
+At Apple, Steve Jobs was on a self-proclaimed “fruitarian diet” when he chose the company’s name and was drawn to the word’s jovial and fun connotation.
 For us, the meaning behind our name is a bit more complex.

 It’s a little difficult to precisely define “revient” — in fact, it’s not even English.
 The word, originating from France, is a version of the word that means “to come back.”
 To us at Revient, it refers to a few things: our products — and their proud return to utility in the world of construction and design — and our traditional approach to business that calls back to a simpler and more personal time.